 Find the specific word(s) to describe how you are feeling.
 This helps out in 2 big ways.
 First, you gain a more precise awareness of your current emotional state.
 With awareness comes the ability to manage.
 And next, on a biological level, you activate your prefrontal cortex more, while reducing activity in the amygdala…resulting in an increase ability to process emotions and less emotional reactivity.

 Your feelings are meant to be felt.
-Listen to them and you will learn a bunch.
+Listen to them and you will learn a lot about yourself.
 Ignore them and well…you might be destined to do groundhog day again and again.

-The two strategies above train your nervous system to respond to, evaluate, and learn from your emotions rather than simply reacting to them. 😃
+The strategies above train your nervous system to regulate.
+We can respond to, evaluate, and learn from our emotions rather than unconsciously reacting to them. 😃